JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 layout: post
 title: A software developer’s guide to getting a raise
 headline: 'Software Developers: Here’s how to get a raise'
+excerpt: Here’s how to boost your lifetime earnings by hundreds of thousands of dollars by getting periodic raises.
 ---

 It's common knowledge that changing jobs is how to boost your salary.
 If you've been at a job for a while, and your salary has stagnated, you can probably get a big bump by starting over at a new company, resetting your base salary so it's something closer to "market".